xcytxs/taipy/CONTRIBUTING.md

     - bug: bug fix.
     - review: change provoked by review comment not immediately taken care of.
     - refactor: refactor of a piece of code.
-    - doc: doc changes (complement or typo fixes…).
+    - doc: doc changes (complement or typo fixes...).
     - build: in relation with the build process.
 - `<issueId>` is the processed issue identifier.
 The advantage of explicitly indicating the issue number is that inGitHub, a pull request page shows a direct link to the issue description.
 - `[IssueSummary]` is a short summary of the issue topic, not including spaces, using Camel case or lower-case, dash-separated words.
-This summary, with its dash (‘-’) symbol prefix, is optional.
+This summary, with its dash ('-') symbol prefix, is optional.

 ## Dependency management